ashkanmy/Insight-Gallery/README.md

   <img src="https://github.com/ashkanmy/ashkanmy.github.io/blob/main/Figs/1__S2_10013.png" width="64" height="64">
 </p>

 Though we only use one band for now, but certainely there is a potential of fusing other useful spectral bands to come out with a more effective method.
-We took a subset of PASTIS and visualized them in two dimensional space being clustered using t-SNE method.
+We took a subset of PASTIS and visualized them in two dimensional space being clustered using t-SNE [2].
 A clear distinction is observed in two dimension among the dimensionally reduced images

 <p align="center">
   <img src="https://github.com/ashkanmy/ashkanmy.github.io/blob/main/Figs/t-SNEResults.png" width="400" height="400">